opalj/java-bytecode-disassembler/README.md

 Currently you can only install the package manually by downloading/cloning this repository and following the instructions below.

+### Requirements

+Make sure you have the latest version of Atom installed.
+The plugin has been tested with version 1.18.0

 ### Installing

 Clone the repository to your system